wp-plugins/amazon-auto-links/readme.txt

 3. **Embedding Links below Post**
 4. **Widget Sample**

+== To-do List ==
+* Use Admin Page Framework for the admin pages.
+* Add the ability to auto-insert in the comment area.
+* Add the ability to create units by tag.
+* Add the ability to create units by customer ID.
+* Add the ability to create units by search key word.
+* Add the ability to create units by ASIN.
+* Add the ability to create black units, whose products will be the global blacklist items.

 == Changelog ==

+= 1.2.6 - 03/23/2013 =
+* Added: the ability to use SSL images if the site runs on SSL.
+* Added: the Indian locale.

 = 1.2.5.2 - 03/08/2013 =
 * Added: an error message for servers which does not have the DOM XML extension which appears upon plugin activation.